The National Abolition Hall of Fame and Museum

 Gerrit Smith was present in Utica and invited the convention attendees to complete their meeting in Peterboro the next day Read more

-2015 is the 10th anniversary of the National Abolition Hall of Fame and Museum.
-In 2015, the focus of the October events will be a special celebration of Lincoln that included a keynote presentation on Lincoln: and the Abolitionist Press: An American Evolution by Harold Holtzer, President of the Abraham Lincoln Bicentennial Foundation.
-There will be no induction of abolitionists during the 2015 celebrations.
+2015 was the 10th anniversary of the National Abolition Hall of Fame and Museum.
+In 2015, the focus of the October events was a special celebration of Lincoln that included a keynote presentation on Lincoln: and the Abolitionist Press: An American Evolution by Harold Holtzer, President of the Abraham Lincoln Bicentennial Foundation.
+There were no inductions of abolitionists during the 2015 celebrations.

-The induction process will continue after the 2015 events with the inductions now taking place during the even numbered years and the commemorations during the odd numbered years.
+The induction process will continue in October 2016 with the inductions now taking place during the even numbered years and the commemorations during the odd numbered years.

 To learn more, visit our Visitor Information and Hall of Fame pages

 We want you, to join the abolitionists as a volunteer docent!

 The National Abolition Hall of fame and Museum (NAHOF)